As the pandemic continues to limit our lives, one thing we need to be alert for is depression, in our children as well as ourselves.

 Getting teenagers into treatment for depression can take persistence, because they often feel hopeless, and they may have a hard time believing that they can get better.
 But treatment can really help.
 There are several different kinds of therapy and medication that have all been proven to be effective for children and adolescents.
 (Get more information about treatment for depression here.)

-Another challenge can be finding treatment, as most clinicians aren’t seeing patients in person during the crisis.
-But many have begun seeing patients through telehealth — online or by text or phone — during the coronavirus crisis, and therapy through telehealth has been shown to be effective, too.
+Many clinicians have begun seeing patients through telehealth — online or by text or phone — during the pandemic, and therapy through telehealth has been shown to be effective, too.
 (Get more information about telehealth here.)

 And if you child is experiencing suicidal thoughts, it’s important to seek emergency care immediately.
 If you think your child or adolescent is suicidal, you can call the National Suicide Prevention Lifeline at 1-800-273-8255 or 911 if there is an emergency.
 Don’t hesitate—the risk of suicide in children and adolescents is all too real.